kubernetes/website/content/en/docs/contribute/style/style-guide.md

 Do | Don't
 :--| :-----
 The `kubelet` preserves node stability. | The kubelet preserves node stability.
-The `kube-proxy` maintains network rules on nodes. | The kube-proxy maintains network rules on nodes.
-Kubectl handles locating and authenticating to the API server. | `kubectl` handles locating and authenticating to the apiserver.
+The `kubectl` handles locating and authenticating to the API server. | The kubectl handles locating and authenticating to the apiserver.
 {{< /table >}}

 ### Starting a sentence with a component tool or component name